-All alternatives we mention on this list promote hair growth and follicle health without addressing the effects of DHT, except for hair transplant surgeries that use your DHT-resistant donor hair to rebuild your hairline.
+All alternatives I mention on this list promote hair growth and follicle health without addressing the effects of DHT, except for hair transplant surgeries that use your DHT-resistant donor hair to rebuild your hairline.

 Most alternatives will be helpful if your hair transplant isn’t caused by male pattern baldness.
 If not, even if they slow down hair loss, they will not stop it permanently.

 Usually, when a patient experiences hair loss, they are faced with two options based on how much their hair loss has progressed.

 If a patient’s hair has just started to fall out recently, supporting medications such as Finasteride are sufficient to slow down and completely prevent this process from progressing.
 But if hair loss has advanced enough to create balding areas or uneven hairlines, hair transplants become a viable option.

 A hair transplant is a surgical process in which tissues containing hairs (called hair grafts) are extracted from one part of your scalp that still has hair, which I call the donor area, to be implanted into a balding area.

 The primary point of a hair transplant is that the patient requires some amount of healthy and sufficient hair left in their head to be implanted.
 In other words, the process focuses on treating bald areas with healthy areas that still have hair, so some hair follicles (the roots from which your hair grows) are required.